Youth Big Barrel Baseball Bats: One-Piece vs. Two-Piece

 Youth Big Barrel Baseball Bats: Alloy vs. Composite vs. Hybrid

 Alloy baseball bats are generally constructed with a one-piece design out of aluminum or aluminum that is mixed with other metals to make a stronger product.
 The advantage to this strength is that it allows alloy baseball bats can have thinner, more responsive barrel walls.
 Composite baseball bats, on the other hand, are made out of a mixture of carbon fiber, graphite, fiberglass, and sometimes Kevlar.
-Many leagues are beginning to ban composite-barreled baseball bats because, as they are used, the carbon fiber weave begins to become more responsive and much "hotter" than the current standards allow.
-Check your league rules before buying a composite-barreled baseball adult bat.
+Check your league rules before buying a composite-barreled baseball bat, as some league restrict their use.
 Hybrid baseball bats feature a two-piece design in which an alloy barrel is bonded to a composite handle.
 This makes the handle lighter and allows the alloy barrel to be made longer than on a traditional alloy baseball bat.

 Youth Big Barrel Baseball Bats: Wood Baseball Bats - 2 5/8" vs. 2 3/4"

 2 3/4 inch barrels are slightly larger than 2 5/8 inch barrels.
 2 3/4 inch barrels give players a larger hitting surface, however this barrel size is not allowed in some leagues.
 Check your league rules before purchasing a bat with a 2 3/4 inch barrel.